-The Plant Culture Laboratory manages facilities for the cultivation of plants in general and for the rearing of several animal species that do not qualify for housing in other facilities.
+The Model Plant research facility manages facilities for the cultivation of plants in general, and the rearing of several animal species that do not qualify to be housed in other facilities.

-The Plant Culture Laboratory equips and manages around 75 culture boxes or growth chambers, and 13 rooms with the P1P physical containment level for established and emerging model plants, such as the thale cress Arabidopsis thaliana, the rice Oryza sativa, the moss Physcomitrella patens, the liverwort Marchantia polymorpha, the green alga Chlamydomonas reinhardtii and several other flowering plants including several carnivorous plants.
-Most culture space is fully used up all year long by more than 70 researchers from both external and internal groups.
+This facility equips and manages around 75 culture boxes or growth chambers, as well as 13 rooms with the P1P physical containment level required for established and emerging model plants, such as the thale cress Arabidopsis thaliana, the rice Oryza sativa, the moss Physcomitrella patens, the liverwort Marchantia polymorpha, the green alga Chlamydomonas reinhardtii and several other flowering plants which include several carnivorous plants.
+The facilities are also used to grow the sea anemone Exaiptasia pallida.
+Most culture space is used throughout the year by more than 70 researchers from both external and internal groups.